 What’s included:

-- Hotel pick-up and drop-off
+- Hotel pick-up

 - Transport by air-conditioned van/minibus